McPolemic/resque_example/README.md

 # Resque Example

-This contains a small example of resque, together with the plugins resque-status and resque-scheduler, and the default front-end that they sho w.
+This contains a small example of resque, together with the plugins resque-status and resque-scheduler, and the default front-end that they show.

 # Running